 - 130 g plain flour (all-purpose)

 - ½ tsp fine salt

 - 85 g blanched hazelnuts, lightly toasted and chopped

 - flaked sea salt for sprinkling, optional

-- In the bowl of a stand mixer fitted with a paddle attachment, beat butter, brown sugar and white sugar until light and fluffy, approximately 3 minutes.
+- Cream butter and sugars.
+In the bowl of a stand mixer fitted with a paddle attachment, beat butter, light brown sugar and white sugar until light and fluffy, approximately 3 minutes.